From Progressive Enhancement to Progressive Web Apps

 And that then made it possible for PWAs to actually be in the store and have offline experiences and stuff like that.
 And we’ve seen a couple of companies take advantage of that.
 So, Twitter was probably one of our earliest big names to come into the store and they actually use their PWA which used to be at mobile.twitter.com.
 But they’re actually slowly replacing the proper Twitter.com with the PWA.
 But they use that mobile experience and brought that to replace their native app because that app just wasn’t getting the love that it needed, it wasn’t getting updated.
 They haven’t been able to do the increased character count and stuff like that.
 And there were a bunch of other features that they wanted to bring to it but they didn’t have a dedicated team to work with when it was native.
 So, they replaced their app.
 Uber was also basically like you know what, we can’t support this Uber PWA app in the store so we’re going to flip.
 I had a conversation with them and showed them really quickly have a particular point of view and just replace it in the store.
 And they were like, that’s awesome.
 Let’s do that.
 And so, they they just replaced it rather than removing it from the store.
 They went ahead and swapped out.
 And there’ve been a bunch of companies that have been looking at that as an opportunity or who now see an opportunity.
 Trivago wasn’t in the Windows Store and they decided to come to the Microsoft Store and so they came to the Microsoft store as a PWA.
 And so, yeah, we’re definitely all in on Progressive Web Apps and and trying to figure out how we can make them more powerful and as good of an option for building modern software as any native platform… for most things.

-SC: So we’ve talked about progressive enhancement and PWAs.
+Stephanie Cox: So we’ve talked about progressive enhancement and PWAs.
 The last topic I want to talk to you about is Microsoft Edge.
 So, I know that’s another part of your role at Microsoft.
-For everyone that’s unfamiliar, can you give us just an update on what’s going on with Microsoft Edge?
+For everyone that’s unfamiliar, can you give us just like an update on what’s going on with Microsoft Edge?
 There’s been some big news in the last few months about it.

 So, final question: If you look into a crystal ball and you look at where the future of mobile and the web is headed, what are you most excited about?